Northern boundary of Massachusetts

-The northern boundary of the U.S. state of Massachusetts adjoins two other states: Vermont and New Hampshire.
+The northern boundary of Massachusetts adjoins two other states: Vermont and New Hampshire.
 The majority of the boundary is roughly a straight line from the northwest corner of the state (42°44′44.7″N 73°15′54.13″W NAD27) east to a point in Dracut, just north of Lowell.
 East of that point, the border is a series of line segments about 3 mi north of the curving Merrimack River, ending in the Atlantic Ocean.